An unbiased approach to compressed sensing: Introduction

-These methods are tailormade for the sparsity problem, and upon changing the non-convex penalty $\card(x)$ it is not clear what to do.
-We consider now the general problem of minimizing where $f$ is some non-convex penalty and $x$ is a vector in some linear space, not necessarily $\R^n$.
-For example, if the desired cardinality $K$ is known a priori, we can take $f$ to be the indicator function $\iota_{P_K}$ of the set $P_K=\{x:\card (x)\leq K\}$ in which case \eqref{genprob} reduces to
+In this paper we analyze two different methods to find the oracle solution, one which actually coincides with Zhang's MCP-penalty and a more intricate (and reliable) one that assumes a priori knowledge of the sparsity level $k$.
+In fact, these two are the tip of an iceberg of possible methods based on the ``Quadratic Envelope'', which we now introduce.
+Consider the general problem of minimizing where $f$ is some non-convex penalty and $x$ is a vector in some linear space, not necessarily $\R^n$.
+The standard non-convex example mentioned in most introductions to papers on compressed sensing is $f(x)=\mu\card(x)$ for some trade off parameter $\mu>0$.
+However, if the desired cardinality $k$ is known a priori, we can take $f$ to be the indicator function $\iota_{P_k}$ of the set $P_k=\{x:\card (x)\leq k\}$ in which case \eqref{genprob} reduces to

-In \cite{carlsson2018convex} the ``quadratic envelope'' $\Q_2(f)$ was introduced, where $\Q_2$ is the ``quadratic biconjugate'' (apart from the name, this transform was introduced already in \cite{carlsson2016convexification}, see Figure \ref{f456} for an illustraion).
-It has the property that $\Q_2 (f) (x)+\|x\|^2$ is the lower semi-continuous convex envelope of $f(x)+\|x\|^2$, and the relationship between
+In \cite{carlsson2018convex} \emph{quadratic envelope} $\Q_2(f)$ was introduced, where $\Q_2$ is the \emph{quadratic biconjugate} and \( f : \mathcal{V} \to \mathbb{R} \cup \{ \infty \} \) can be any functional on a separable Hilbert space \( \mathcal{V} \); apart from the name, this transform was introduced already in \cite{carlsson2016convexification} and goes back to the work of Larsson, Olsson \cite{larsson-olsson-ijcv-2016}.
+It is defined as see Figure \ref{f456} (taken from \cite{carlsson2018convex}) for an illustration.
+An explicit form for \( \Q_2 \) is not always possible, but it is for the two functions that this paper examines, see \eqref{l0000} and \eqref{lust1}.
+The quadratic envelope has also the property that $\Q_2 (f) (x)+\|x\|_2^2$ is the lower semi-continuous convex envelope of $f(x)+\|x\|_2^2$.
+The relationship between